 Allow me to introduce you to emerging technology, AKA the buzzword of the year 2021: Metaverse.

 And if you are wondering where the word "Metaverse" came from, then let me tell you that it is a combination of the words “meta” and “universe” from the science fiction novel "Snow Crash”.
 Remember when Mark Zuckerberg changed the name of "Facebook" to "Meta" in 2021?
-And later on, when Microsoft made the largest acquisition in history with an all-cash deal for Activision Blizzard
+And later on, when Microsoft made the largest acquisition in history with an all-cash deal for Activision Blizzard?
+It was an indication that something beyond presumption is going to come.

 Imagine a virtual world where you can meet, greet, interact, play, work, and earn just like you do in the real world.
 Well, it’s as intriguing as it sounds.
 And that is Metaverse for you.
 A virtual world that runs analogous to the real world.
 The idea may seem exciting to some and terrifying to others, and you are not wrong to judge; every time an innovation enters our lives and we know it’s going to be something more than just an industry trend, we are programmed to be terrified of it.
 Innovations like these are bound to revolutionize the industry, and metaverse is going to be the next big thing on the internet. in the technology space